 According to a recent CNBC study, the average millennial has over $25,000 of non-mortgage debt.
-Credit cards, student loans and perhaps medical bills can weigh down a borrower for years, and with the disruption we have all faced the last two years of the pandemic, many of those in debt were dealt a bad hand outside of their control.
+Credit cards, student loans and perhaps medical bills can weigh down a borrower for years, and with the disruption we have all faced the last two years of the pandemic, many of those in debt (read our article on the U.S. consumer debt) were dealt a bad hand outside of their control.

 What is Debt Consolidation?

 Several strategies can be used to help pay down debt.
 Sometimes all that is needed is a solid plan, a good monthly budget, and the discipline to stick with it.
 Sometimes even that is not enough, and you may need some outside help.

 Debt consolidation is when you get approved for a loan to pay off all of your existing debt.
 This can be a step towards financial security and a debt free life for several different reasons.
 Debt consolidation is not right for everyone, but in the right circumstances and if used properly, it can be of tremendous help to those seeking to get out of debt.

 One advantage to a debt consolidation loan may be a lower overall interest rate.
 Credit cards can come with some hefty rates, especially for those who opened the cards when they had no credit history.
 The interest rate on a consolidation loan may be lower than the rates on some or all of your credit cards.